hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 **Notes about the protobuf structure:**
 - For convenience, the three messages share a common subset of fields.
 This ensures that if the protobuf messages were merged, the field positions and their meanings would remain consistent.
 - The fields from `1` to `49` of the protobuf message is used for validation.
-  Although at the moment only field 1 is defined at the time of writting.
+  Although at the moment only field 1 is defined at the time of writing.
   - Field `1` its the owner of the entry - the specificId of the `did:prism`.
 - The fields from `50` to `99` of the protobuf message is used for metadata.
-  Although at the moment only field 50 is defined at the time of writting.
+  Although at the moment only field 50 is defined at the time of writing.
   - Field `50` its a nonce - can be used to generate different reference hash in the create event It allowed to make different entries with the same initial data possible.

-The distinguish between metadata and validation vields is important for any VDR PRISM Indexer implementation.
+The distinguish between metadata and validation fields is important for any VDR PRISM Indexer implementation.
 If the validation fields is present MUST be considered for the validation on the event.
 In the case the PRISM Indexer doesn't know the rules for the field it cannot consider the event valid or invalid.
 Consequently, cannot resolve the content of the data if any of those skills are defined in a chain of events